What is Quality Inspection Services?

 - Reduce customer issues and complaints.

-Generally there are five types of quality inspection services and each one corresponds to a particular step in the production process.
-They are all part of the useful tools for every importer, when it comes to from China or Asia.
+Generally, there are five types of quality inspection services, and each one corresponds to a particular step in the production process.
+They are all part of the useful tools for every importer when it comes to from China or Asia.

 Will attests that all engineering, design and specification requirements are rightly understood, accounted for, verified, and recorded.

-The inspection takes place at factory floor right after the manufacturer starts producing the first mass production samples.
+The inspection takes place at the factory floor right after the manufacturer starts producing the first mass production samples.
 A complete, independent, and documented physical and functional inspection process is conducted.

 DPI allows the buyer to have an idea of average product quality, early in the production cycle.
 It is the most useful and the most under-rated tool at the disposal of importers, who often only rely on final inspections.

-It usually takes place at factory once about 20%-50% finished products have come out of the lines.
+It usually takes place at the factory once about 20%-50% finished products have come out of the lines.
 If quality issues are found, what is already produced might be re-workable, and corrective actions can be taken for the rest of the job.
 It gives buyers the time to plan ahead, and even to avoid delays (repairs and re-inspections take much more time when problems are noticed after all production is finished.

-It takes place once 100% of shipment quantity is finished and at least 80% is packed, so it can be a real random inspection (this is not exactly the case if quality is checked earlier) and suppliers cannot play games.
+It takes place once 100% of shipment quantity is finished and at least 80% is packed, so it can be a real random inspection (this is not exactly the case if the quality is checked earlier) and suppliers cannot play games.

 It puts pressure on suppliers and gives power to buyers.
-Its objective is really to confirm a shipment’s quality, rather than catching issues early. clients always will be advised to complement final inspections with a DUPRO, to avoid finding disasters at the last minute.
+Its objective is really to confirm a shipment’s quality, rather than catching issues early.
+Clients always will be advised to complement final inspections with a DUPRO, to avoid finding disasters at the last minute.

 (Also called Container loading inspection) Ensures that the correct styles, sizes and quantities have been loaded correctly and safely onto the container.

-It happens in the manufacturer’s warehouse or the forwarder’s premises, Not only the loading of the correct products and its quantity are supervised during the supervision but also the correct packaging and the quality of the goods are inspected.
+It happens in the manufacturer’s warehouse, or the forwarder’s premises, Not only the loading of the correct products and its quantity are supervised during the supervision but also the correct packaging and the quality of the goods are inspected.